 The lab examines how we form impressions of others, particularly across group boundaries (e.g., race, gender, sexual orientation, politics, etc), and how these impressions contribute to societal factors like prejudice, conflict, and inequality.
-Specifically, we examine the mechanisms that give rise to impressions at the behavioral and neural level, and how these intergroup perceptions manifest in society.
-The lab is quite multimethod, implementing a wide variety of techniques and statistical approaches including intergroup interactions, mousetracking, digital face and body modeling, large-scale data analysis, EEG, and fMRI.
+Specifically, we examine the mechanisms that give rise to impressions, and how these intergroup perceptions manifest in society.
+The lab is quite multimethod, implementing a wide variety of techniques and statistical approaches including intergroup interactions, mousetracking, digital face and body modeling, geo-spatial and large-scale data analysis.

 If interested in joining the lab as an undergraduate research assistant, please fill out [this application] and send to our lab manager [email@example.com].

 POSTDOCTORAL FELLOWS AND VISITING SCHOLARS

 If interested in working in the lab as a post-doc or visiting scholar, please contact Dr. Hehman.